 The Tech Gap

 One reason for the lack of women in IT is high profile cases of misogyny in the tech sector.
-Embarrassingly tone deaf rants like the one from James Damore of Google (that led to his firing), and the Gamergate scandal have created the perception of a toxic atmosphere for women in IT.
+Embarrassingly tone-deaf rants like the one from James Damore of Google (that led to his firing) and the Gamergate scandal has created the perception of a toxic atmosphere for women in IT.
 It is something that has received a good amount of reporting and has led to dark views of the sector in general from a female perspective.

 Another important reason for a lack of female success in tech has been attributed to a dearth of role models for young women.
 Studies show that young women and men are equally interested in tech until about age 11 where the scarcity of mentorship models causes a drastic reduction in female tech interest.

 However, companies that have pushed toward gender diversity have found that diverse perspectives add to their ability to work more creatively, collaboratively, and incisively.
 As a result, by prizing diversity, companies have seen their bottom line improve by almost 300%.

 After realizing that a homogeneous perspective is a distinct disadvantage, many companies are actively seeking diverse candidates.

 With tech jobs booming by about 40 percent (by 2020) there are more opportunities than there are recruits.
 Therefore, companies are both working toward gender diversity and have the jobs available for many qualified individuals.
 These jobs are secure, pay well, and have good benefits as well.

 In addition, with the embarrassing rate of female workers in tech, companies are actively working to improve the conditions or women.

 For example, companies like Intel have been very invested in using recruiting to create a company that is as diverse as its customer base.
 It’s an action they have been working on for almost five years and one which they believe to be showing excellent dividends.
 But they are not complacent about their progress.